Why Use Thousands of

 & Moriarty!

-This actually makes the work easier for the astrologer, as this helps to negate any subtle sabotaging resistance you may be harbouring; and it also helps to dissolve the ‘mumbo-jumbo’ reputation that astrology had gathered, sadly, in the 20th century.
+This actually makes the work easier for your astrologer, as this helps to negate any subtle sabotaging resistance you may be harbouring; and it also helps to dissolve the ‘mumbo-jumbo’ reputation that astrology had gathered, sadly, in the 20th century.

 We astrologers no longer need to look like psychics (not that there is anything wrong with that!) — astrology needs to be appreciated as a rational science so that it can be respected and made more easily available to almost anyone, and should be!